-NPIP Certified hatcheries adhere to a set of established standards that ensure that the birds they sale are free from diseases listed above.
-Testing involves taking blood samples from their flocks, swabs from their birds throats, adhering to sanitation and biosecurity procedures.
+NPIP Certified hatcheries adhere to a set of established standards that ensure that the birds sold are free from diseases listed above.
+Testing involves taking blood samples from their flocks, swabs from their bird’s throats, adhering to sanitation and biosecurity procedures.

-Hatcheries are required to test their flocks for the diseases included in the certification set out by the USDA.
-Testing procedures can vary from state to state but most require a testing for Avian Influenza (AI) and various forms of Salmonella.
-Typically a cross selection of 300 birds will be tested.
-If a hatchery has less than 300 birds than every single bird is then tested and must re-test annually to keep their certification up to date.
+Hatcheries are required to test their flocks for the diseases, included in the certification set out by the USDA.
+Testing procedures can vary from state to state, most require testing for Avian Influenza (AI) and various forms of Salmonella.
+Typically, a cross selection of 300 birds will be tested.
+If a hatchery has less than 300 birds, than every single bird is then tested.
+Hatcheries must re-test annually to keep their certification up to date.

 So what does this mean for the backyard flock owner?

-As a backyard chicken keeper, if you plan on breeding or selling chicks or chickens it is a good idea to get your flock NPIP Certified.
-Not only are you ensured that your flock is healthy and that you are selling healthy birds but it offers you a hedge of protection should the birds you sold be reported sick.
-If there is an investigation into the origin of the birds sold you will have a hedge of protection in that your flock is NPIP Certified.
+As a backyard chicken keeper, if you plan on breeding, selling chicks or chickens it is a good idea to get your flock NPIP Certified.
+Not only are you ensured that your flock is healthy and selling healthy birds, but it offers you a hedge of protection should the birds you sold be reported sick.
+If there is an investigation into the origin of the birds sold, you will have a hedge of protection proving that your flock is NPIP Certified.
 That’s not to say that just because a source is NPIP Certified that birds cannot get sick.
-It will reveal in the event of an investigation that your flock is healthy and gets routine health inspections that is documented by your State Veterinarian.
+It will reveal in the event of an investigation that your flock is healthy and gets routine health inspections documented by your State Veterinarian.

-It also give you a peace of mind as well.
+It also gives you a peace of mind as well.
 For example, if there is an outbreak of AI in your area, a State Veterinarian will be dispatched to your home to test your birds for AI.
-Since your property is cataloged in your county offices that you have chickens you will literally get a knock at your door requesting to test your flock.
-Some people find this comforting, others find it intrusive.
 Some feel that registering your flock and having them NPIP Certified relinquishes too much control to “Big Brother”.
-This is where the individual keepers preference comes into play.
+This is where the individual keeper’s preference comes into play.
 I personally have my flock NPIP Certified.
 Not only do I find it comforting that should AI be detected in my area, the USDA would be on it testing my birds.
-But if I sale any chicks or adult laying hens I am confident that I am selling healthy birds and have the certification to back it up.
+But if I sell any chicks or adult laying hens, I am confident that I am selling healthy birds and have the certification to back it up.

 How does an owner certify their flock?